-- 522-3 PROGRAM PLANNING IN ADULT AND CONTINUING EDUCATION.
-Design and evaluation of educational programs; emphasizes needs assessment, planning techniques, and evaluation procedures. - 523-3 CURRICULUM AND INSTRUCTION IN ADULT AND CONTINUING EDUCATION.
-Process of designing and conducting learning activities and instruction strategies as they relate to specific curriculum models. - 524-3 SEMINAR ON CURRENT TRENDS AND ISSUES IN ADULT AND CONTINUING EDUCATION.
-Analysis of contemporary issues and trends. - 575-1 to 3 INDIVIDUAL RESEARCH IN ADULT AND CONTINUING EDUCATION.
+522-3 PROGRAM PLANNING IN ADULT AND CONTINUING EDUCATION.
+Design and evaluation of educational programs; emphasizes needs assessment, planning techniques, and evaluation procedures.

+523-3 CURRICULUM AND INSTRUCTION IN ADULT AND CONTINUING EDUCATION.
+Process of designing and conducting learning activities and instruction strategies as they relate to specific curriculum models.

+523-3 CURRICULUM AND INSTRUCTION IN ADULT AND CONTINUING EDUCATION.
+Process of designing and conducting learning activities and instruction strategies as they relate to specific curriculum models.

+575-1 to 3 INDIVIDUAL RESEARCH IN ADULT AND CONTINUING EDUCATION.
 Selection, investigation, and writing of research topic under supervision of faculty member.
 May be repeated to a maximum of 3 hours.
 Prerequisite: consent of instructor.